As the last big weekend for summer grilling approaches, what’s America’s ultimate summer dessert? The ice cream sandwich? The s’more?

-6. Pack the ice cream into pints and freeze overnight.
+- Pack the ice cream into containers and freeze overnight.

-1. Select two graham crackers and slather one side of one graham cracker with chocolate fudge sauce.
+- Select two graham crackers and slather one side of one graham cracker with chocolate fudge sauce.
+Set aside.

-2. Slather a thick portion of the ice cream across the length and width of the remaining graham cracker base.
+- Slather a thick portion of the toasted marshmallow ice cream across the length and width of the remaining graham cracker base.

-I still want to try out the toasted marshmallow syrup, but in the meantime, if anyone knows a foolproof method for getting that rich caramelized flavor into ice cream, please let me know in the comments!
+I still want to try out Torani’s toasted marshmallow syrup, but in the meantime, if anyone knows a foolproof method for getting a really rich caramelized flavor into homemade ice cream, please let me know in the comments!